CYBERSECURE CODER (CSC) Training Course

 CyberSec First Responder

-35 HoursThis course covers network defense and incident response methods, tactics, and procedures are taught in alignment with industry frameworks such as NIST 800-61 r.2 (Computer Security Incident Handling), US-CERT’s NCISP (National Cyber Incident Response Plan), and Presidential Policy Directive (PPD) 41 on Cyber Incident Coordination Policy.
-It is ideal for candidates who have been tasked with the responsibility of monitoring and detecting security incidents in information systems and networks, and for executing standardized responses to such incidents.
-The course introduces tools, tactics, and procedures to manage cybersecurity risks, identify various types of common threats, evaluate the organization's security, collect and analyze cybersecurity intelligence and remediate and report incidents as they occur.
-This course provides a comprehensive methodology for individuals responsible for defending the cybersecurity of their organization.
+35 HoursThis programme focuses on network defence and incident response strategies, techniques, and procedures, aligned with industry frameworks such as NIST 800-61 r.2 (Computer Security Incident Handling), US-CERT’s NCISP (National Cyber Incident Response Plan), and Presidential Policy Directive (PPD) 41 on Cyber Incident Coordination Policy.
+It is particularly suitable for candidates assigned to monitor and detect security incidents within information systems and networks, as well as those responsible for executing standardised responses to such events.
+The course introduces tools, tactics, and procedures to manage cybersecurity risks, identify various common threats, assess organisational security, collect and analyse cybersecurity intelligence, and remediate and report incidents as they arise.
+It offers a comprehensive methodology for individuals tasked with defending their organisation’s cybersecurity.

-This course is designed to assist students in preparing for the CertNexus CyberSec First Responder (Exam CFR-310) certification examination.
-What you learn and practice in this course can be a significant part of your preparation.
-In addition, this course and subsequent certification (CFR-310) meets all requirements for personnel requiring DoD directive 8570.01-M position certification baselines:
+This programme is designed to assist students in preparing for the CertNexus CyberSec First Responder (Exam CFR-310) certification examination.
+The knowledge and skills acquired and practised here will form a significant part of your preparation.
+Furthermore, this course and the subsequent certification (CFR-310) satisfy all requirements for personnel needing DoD directive 8570.01-M position certification baselines:

 • CSSP Analyst